gravitational/teleport/rfd/0173-terraform-machine-id.md

 - create the 3 bootstrap resources
   - if the call fails because of MFA4A, perform the MFA challenge once, save the MFA certs valid for a minute and use them to create the 3 resources
-  - if the call fails because of missing permissions, output a user-friendly message:
+  - if the call fails because of missing permissions, output a user-friendly error such as:
     ```
     Failed to create bootstrap resources using your local credentials (user "hugo.hervieux@goteleport.com", address "mytenant.telpeort.sh:443").
     Please chech you have the rights to create role, bot and token resources.
 If you got recently granted those rights you might need to re-log in.